Osage County school district in hot water with state, feds for ignoring reporting requirements

 Kimrey did not respond to a Tulsa World request for comment.

-Fairfax, a town of about 1,380, is located about 65 miles northwest of Tulsa, in western Osage County.
+Fairfax, a town of about 1,380, is about 65 miles northwest of Tulsa in western Osage County.